 Description

-EXTERIOR: the memorial is in the form of a floriated Latin cross with wheel, each arm finished with a fleur de lys.
-It is supported by a hexagonal shaft terminating in a hexagonal base with a roll moulding.
-This stands on a square plinth with chamfered and scrolled corners which itself stands on a two-stepped hexagonal base of roughly dressed coursed stone.
-The west face of the plinth has the inscription ‘TO THE GLORY OF GOD WHO SAVED OUR COUNTRY IN HER TIME OF PERIL 1914-1918’.
-The east face has the inscription ‘IN MEMORY OF THOSE WHO GAVE THEIR LIVES FOR THEIR COUNTRY IN THE GREAT WAR 1914-1918’.
+The memorial features a floriated Latin cross with a wheel, with each arm ending in a fleur de lys.
+It is supported by a hexagonal shaft that terminates in a hexagonal base with a roll moulding.
+This base stands on a square plinth that has chamfered and scrolled corners, which in turn rests on a two-stepped hexagonal base made of roughly dressed coursed stone.
+The west face of the plinth bears the inscription ‘TO THE GLORY OF GOD WHO SAVED OUR COUNTRY IN HER TIME OF PERIL 1914-1918’, while the east face has the inscription ‘IN MEMORY OF THOSE WHO GAVE THEIR LIVES FOR THEIR COUNTRY IN THE GREAT WAR 1914-1918’.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.